little-known Concordia: a dream destination to be explored for tourists: British Trekker

 Durrani also expressed his concern over the waste being thrown there contaminating the overall environment and authorities concerned’s indifference to work out a proper plan for its disposal.

-“If ten treckers embarked on climbing journey, they have to carry out almost 250 water bottles and 18 mules,” that required an adequate waste disposal mechanism to sweep out plastic and filth of mules.
+“If ten trekkers embarked on climbing journey, they have to hire around 250 porters and 18 mules,” that required an adequate waste disposal mechanism to sweep out plastic and filth of mules.
 “This is not only causing water contamination directly but also producing visual pollution for climbers,” he added.

 KoraKorm park’s management should install a modern waste disposal system to treat